 If your child is one of the millions of kids who's going to in-person school during the novel coronavirus pandemic, you may be rotating between moments of euphoria and pure panic.

-But while it's normal and expected to have concerns, you can take comfort in knowing that kids are less likely than adults to suffer serious complications of COVID-19, although it's possible that they can still transmit it to others, says Jennifer Lighter, MD, an infectious disease specialist at NYU Langone Health.
+But while it's normal and expected to have concerns, you can take comfort in knowing that kids are less likely than adults to have serious complications from COVID-19, although it's possible they can still transmit it to others, says Jennifer Lighter, MD, an infectious disease specialist at NYU Langone Health.

-What's more, there's little evidence that schools have contributed meaningfully to increased community transmission, according to a paper published January 2021 in JAMA.
+What's more, there's little evidence that schools have contributed meaningfully to increased community transmission, according to a January 2021 paper in JAMA.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

-One reason school districts in various parts of the country have seen outbreaks is because they returned to school when rates of COVID-19 were still high in their area, Dr. Lighter explains.
+School districts in various parts of the country have seen outbreaks in large part because they returned to school when rates of COVID-19 were still high in their area, Dr. Lighter explains.

-The lowest risk of transmission in schools is when there has been less than 5 per 100,000 cases within the last 14 days, as well as a positive test rate of under 3 percent, per the Centers for Disease Control and Prevention (CDC).
+The lowest risk of transmission in schools is when there has been fewer than 10 per 100,000 cases within the last seven days, as well as a positive test rate of under 5 percent, per the CDC.

 You can get a sense of how both your state and county are doing at CovidActNow.org.